dylanell/conditional-gan/README.md

 ### Training:

-Model and training files for the Conditional GAN are located within the `conditional_gan` model directory.
-Configuration and training parameters can be controlled by editing the `config.yaml` within the model directory.
+Model and training files for the Conditional GAN are located within the `conditional_gan` subdirectory.
+Configuration and training parameters can be controlled by editing the `config.yaml` within this directory.

 To train the model, navigate to the `conditional_gan` directory and run: